ddorn/CotC/README.md

 ##### Commands
 * `R` creates a new random world
-* `U` makes actions (they're hardcoded) and updates this world
+* `RIGHT` makes actions (they're hardcoded) and updates this world
-* `L` goes back in the history of what you simulate.
-Yes, t's a time machine.
+* `LEFT` goes back in the history of what you simulate.
+Yes, it's a time machine.